-After Rachel (Kayla Ewell - Keeping Up with the Randalls) discovered her husband Daniel (Bryce Johnson) cheating on her she kicked him out and started divorce proceedings with Rachel keeping the home and with Daniel supporting her and their four year old daughter Mia.
-But when he calls up to say that he is in a financial rut Rachel takes the decision to return to work as a courtroom artist and put Mia into Daycare run by Barbara (Caia Coley - The Dog Who Saved the Holidays).
-When Mia's behaviour starts to change Rachel becomes suspicious that she is being mistreated and places a secret camera in the corner of the Daycare room to find out what is going on.
+After Rachel (Kayla Ewell - Keeping Up with the Randalls) discovered her husband Daniel (Bryce Johnson) was being unfaithful she kicked him out and started divorce proceedings with Rachel keeping the home and receiving support from Daniel for their four year old daughter Mia.
+But when he calls up to say that he is in a financial rut Rachel takes the decision to return to work as a courtroom artist and put Mia into daycare run by Barbara (Caia Coley - The Dog Who Saved the Holidays).
+When Mia's behaviour starts to change Rachel becomes suspicious that she is being mistreated and places a secret camera in the corner of the daycare room to find out what is going on.
 It is then that Rachel realises that Gabby (Christy Carlson Romano - Christmas with the Andersons), an assistant at the daycare, was involved in a car crash that Rachel and Daniel were involved in a few years earlier and fears she is after revenge.

-Now in fairness the focus of "Deadly Daycare" is really on Christy Carlson Romano as the psycho Gabby but Romano over acts through out the entire movie to the point that instead of creepy it becomes pantomime like.
-But it isn't just Romano as everyone over acts in almost every single scene to the point that it is painful.
+Now in fairness the focus of "Deadly Daycare" is really on Christy Carlson Romano as the psychotic Gabby but Romano over acts through out the entire movie to the point that instead of delivering creepy it becomes almost pantomime like.
+But it isn't just Romano as everyone in this movie over acts in almost every single scene to the point that it is painful.

 What this all boils down to is that is "Deadly Daycare" really didn't work and not only does it make the mistake of spoon feeding everything to the audience it then forces every detail.